archennz/Algebra-1/README.md

 Tutor worksheets for Algebra 1
 Evenually all the .tex files will just compile automagically!
 # Using git
+You need to use the terminal for the following, use ls and cd to move to the folder you have saved the directory on, see https://www.davidbaumgold.com/tutorials/command-line/ moving around the computer section for a tutorial on the command line:

 Copy the online repository to your computer
 ```